StrongColdChains/marmot/roadmap.md

     can we do to improve their performance?
 - is there any way we can measure the effectiveness of device setups?
 For devices that operate over wires, is there any way for us to know if a configuration is bad?
+- is there a reason EMD alarms are defined but not KPIs?